saschazar21/next-mdx-extended/README.md

 Without [@next/mdx](https://github.com/zeit/next.js/tree/canary/packages/next-mdx) and [next-mdx-enhanced](https://github.com/hashicorp/next-mdx-enhanced), none of this would have happened, or at least in a very different way.

+Also, I got inspired a lot by @mxstbr's [website respository](https://github.com/mxstbr/mxstbr.com) concerning the `exportPathMap` functionality.

 ## License

 Licensed under the MIT license.